 TL;DR

-I used Sparse Autoencoders (SAE) to extract interpretable features from LLMs emulating different personas (e.g. assistant, pirate) and built a UI for persona-associated feature exploration.
+I used Sparse Autoencoders (SAE) to extract interpretable features from LLMs emulating different personas (e.g., assistant, pirate) and built a UI for persona-associated feature exploration.
 Consistent with the Assistant Axis paper, after fitting PCA, assistant-like roles fall on one end of the first principal component and role-play-heavy roles on the other.
-The UI also visualizes persona drift by showing how each conversation turn projects onto an “assistantness” direction in SAE feature space.
+The UI also visualizes persona drift by showing how strongly each conversation turn aligns with an “assistantness” axis in SAE feature space.

 Introduction

-LLMs can emulate a wide range of personas, but post-training typically anchors behavior toward a default helpful-assistant style.
-A recent paper, Assistant Axis 1 argues that an “assistant-like” direction in representation space is visible even before post-training, and that role prompts and conversations can move the model along (or away from) that axis.
+LLMs can emulate a wide range of personas, but post-training typically anchors behavior toward a default helpful-assistant style.1 A recent paper, Assistant Axis,2 studies the geometry of model persona space and finds that its dominant direction tracks how much the model is operating in its default assistant mode.
+The paper also shows that role prompts and conversations can move the model along this axis, and that a similar axis is already visible in pre-trained models.

-A mental model I find useful is that LLMs are simulators2: across pre-training and instruction tuning models internalize many personas, and prompts can selectively amplify different personas.
-Some personas are clearly undesirable and misaligned behavior can sometimes resemble the model slipping into a different persona or narrative 3.
+A mental model I find useful is that LLMs are simulators.3 Across pre-training and instruction tuning, models internalize many personas, and prompts can selectively amplify one persona over another.
+Some personas are clearly undesirable, and misaligned behavior can sometimes resemble the model shifting into a different persona or narrative.4

 Separately, I’m intrigued by mechanistic interpretability interfaces, especially interactive “maps” that show features and circuits, like Anthropic’s sparse autoencoder (SAE) work and their feature-explorer style visualizations.
 It’s fun to browse concepts of a model and see how they relate.